yuwzho/acme-fitness-store/azure-kubernetes-service/docs/04-create-spring-boot-admin.md

 1. **Verify the hostname**

    Open the `<spring-boot-admin-host>` you configured in the `spring-boot-admin.yaml`, you should see the Spring Boot Admin dashboard.

+## Next Steps

+- Follow [05-create-application-gateway](./05-create-application-gateway.md) to create and deploy a Spring Cloud Gateway on Azure Kubernetes Service.